Request for Sanctioning Terms & Conditions

 - Contest organizer(s) must submit cook team application for approval by the FBA.
 The cook team application must state the prizes and payouts for the contest.

-- Contest organizer(s) assumes responsibility of recruiting cook teams and judges for the contest and agrees to provide the FBA with a list of all teams and judges that includes name, address, phone, fax, e-mail and any other pertinent data for inclusion in the FBA database.
+- Contest organizer(s) assumes responsibility of recruiting cook teams for the contest and agrees to provide the FBA with a list of all teams that includes name, address, phone, fax, e-mail and any other pertinent data for inclusion in the FBA database.
 And to make contact with all parties including the FBA in the event of a problem.

 - Contest organizer(s) may not cook as part of a cook team nor judge at their contest.